An upper bound for the $k$-power domination number in $r$-uniform hypergraphs: Preliminaries

+The {\it $k$-power dominating number} of $\mathcal{H}$, denoted $\gamma_p^k(\mathcal{H})$, is the minimum cardinality of a $k$-power dominating set of $\mathcal{H}.$ Notice the following inequality observed by Chang et al. in \cite{chang1} still applies to $k$-power domination for hypergraphs.
+Given a hypergraph $\mathcal{H}$,

-Define the {\it white degree} of a vertex $v$ with respect to a set $S$ in $\mathcal{H}$, denoted $deg_w(v,S)$, to be the minimum number of edges that contain $v$ and cover the white neighbors of $v$ when each vertex in $S$ is blue and each vertex in $V(\mathcal{H})-S$ is white.
+Define the {\it white degree} of a vertex $v$ with respect to a set $S$ in $\mathcal{H}$, denoted $deg_w(v,S)$, to be the minimum number of edges that cover $v$ and the white neighbors of $v$ when each vertex in $S$ is blue and each vertex in $V(\mathcal{H})-S$ is white.
 Denote the {\it maximum white degree} by $\Delta_w(S)$.
-With the definition of white degree, the color change rule for $k$-forcing in hypergraphs is the following: if $v$ is a vertex in a set of blue vertices $S$ of a graph $G$ with $deg_w(v,S)\leq k$, then change the color of the neighbors of $v$ to blue.
-If applying this rule results in all vertices in $G$ being colored blue, then $S$ is a $k$-forcing set of $G$.
+With the definition of white degree, the color change rule for $k$-forcing in hypergraphs can be redefined: if $v$ is a vertex in a set of blue vertices $S$ of a hypergraph $\mathcal{H}$ with $deg_w(v,S)\leq k$, then change the color of the neighbors of $v$ to blue.
+If applying this rule results in all vertices in $\mathcal{H}$ being colored blue, then $S$ is a $k$-forcing set of $\mathcal{H}$.
 Therefore the definition of a $k$-power dominating set in \cite{chang2}, is equivalent to a set $D$ such that once every vertex in $D$ and its neighborhood are colored blue, $N[D]$ is a $k$-forcing set.
-Notice that this definition of $k$-forcing differs slightly from the original.
-With this definition, a blue vertex $v$ can still force its neighbors to change to blue even if there are more than $k$ of them---all that is required is that these neighbors are contained in at most $k$ edges incident to $v$.

 Although $k$-power domination on simple graphs has been, and continues to be, a well studied area in graph theory, little is known about upper bounds for the $k$-power domination number of hypergraphs.
 In \cite{chang2}, an upper bound for $r$-uniform hypergraphs was conjectured and it was believed the squid hypergraphs were the only hypergraphs attaining this bound.
 A {\it squid hypergraph} can be defined from any $r$-uniform hypergraph as follows.
 For every vertex $v$, add $(k+1)+(r-2)$ vertices $v_1,v_2,\dots,v_{k+1},v_1',v_2',\dots,v_{r-2}'$ and $k+1$ edges $e_{v,i}=\{v,v_1',v_2',\dots,v_{r-2}',v_i\}$ for $1\leq i \leq k+1$.
+See Figure \ref{squid} for an example.

-\begin{lem} Let $\mathcal{H}$ be a $r$-uniform hypergraph and $\mathcal{H}'$ be the squid hypergraph of $\mathcal{H}$.
-Then $\gamma_p^k(\mathcal{H}') = |\mathcal{H}|$ \end{lem}
+\begin{lem}[\cite{chang2}] Let $\mathcal{H}$ be a $r$-uniform hypergraph and $\mathcal{H}'$ be the squid hypergraph of $\mathcal{H}$.
+Then $\gamma_p^k(\mathcal{H}') = |\mathcal{H}|$. \end{lem}